vegettablee/RAGiMessageFinder/README.md

    - Progressive dimension reduction: 768 → 256 → 128 → 64
    - ReLU activation for non-linearity
    - 20% dropout for regularization

+4. **Single Output Head** (Simplified from dual-head in v1.0):
+   - Predicts probability that each message belongs to current thread
+   - Top-k selection based on ground truth thread length
+   - Removed keep/discard head as nodes are removed after each iteration

 ## Training Strategy